 People often view the ratings and reviews for an app or game before they download it.

-Delivering a great overall experience is the best way to encourage positive ratings and reviews, but it’s also crucial to choose the right time to ask users for feedback.
-Every app is different and there are many ways to determine the right times to request feedback.
-Some possible ways to do this involve looking at how many times or how frequently a user launches your app, the number of features a user has explored, or the number of tasks they've successfully completed.
+Delivering a great overall experience is the best way to encourage positive ratings and reviews, but it’s also crucial to choose the right time to ask people for feedback.
+Although every app is different, some possible ways to do this involve looking at how many times or how frequently people launch your app, the number of features someone explores, or the number of tasks they complete.

-Don’t interrupt people while they're performing a task or playing a game.
+Avoid interrupting people while they're performing a task or playing a game.
 Asking for feedback can disrupt the user experience and feel like a burden.
-You want to find natural breaks or stopping points in the app experience where a rating request is less likely to be bothersome.
+Look for natural breaks or stopping points in your app or game where a rating request is less likely to be bothersome.

-Don’t be a pest.
-Repeated rating prompts can be irritating, and may even negatively influence the user’s opinion of your app.
-Allow at least a week or two between rating requests and only prompt again after the user has demonstrated additional engagement with your app.
+Avoid pestering people.
+Repeated rating requests can be irritating, and may even negatively influence people’s opinion of your app.
+Consider allowing at least a week or two between requests, prompting again after people demonstrate additional engagement with your experience.

 Prefer the system-provided prompt. iOS, iPadOS, and macOS offer a consistent, nonintrusive way for apps and games to request ratings and reviews.
 When you identify places in your experience where it makes sense to ask for feedback, the system checks for previous feedback and — if there isn’t any — displays an in-app prompt that asks for a rating and an optional written review.
 People can supply feedback or dismiss the prompt with a single tap or click; they can also opt out of receiving these prompts for all apps they have installed.
 The system automatically limits the display of the prompt to three occurrences per app within a 365-day period.
 For developer guidance, see SKStoreReviewController.